-BIRMINGHAM, Alabama July 6, 2020 – NXTsoft’s ThreatAdvice Cybersecurity Education solution was re-certified by the state of Texas Department of Information Resources (DIR) as a provider of cybersecurity education and resources for Texas and local government employees and state contractors.
+BIRMINGHAM, Alabama June 21, 2021 – NXTsoft’s ThreatAdvice Cybersecurity Education solution was re-certified by the state of Texas Department of Information Resources (DIR) as a provider of cybersecurity education and resources for Texas and local government employees and state contractors for 2021.
 As defined in Chapter 2054 of Texas Government Code, local government includes a county, municipality, special district, school district, or other political subdivision of the state.

 In accordance with House Bill 3834, Texas Government Code, the Texas DIR in consultation with the previously established cybersecurity council was required to certify at least five cybersecurity training programs for state use.
-The ThreatAdvice Cybersecurity training program was certified by the state of Texas on November 1, 2019, and re-certified for the September 1, 2020 - August 31, 2021 time frame.
+The ThreatAdvice Cybersecurity training program was certified by the state of Texas on November 1, 2019, re-certified for the September 1, 2020 - August 31, 2021 time frame and then extended from September 1, 2021 through August 31, 2022.
 To be certified, a cybersecurity program must focus on informing information security habits and procedures that protect information resources and teach best practices for detecting, assessing, reporting and addressing information security threats.

 “NXTsoft’s ThreatAdvice Cybersecurity Training is poised to educate state of Texas entities of all sizes as well as companies that contract with the state of Texas,” said David Brasfield, CEO of NXTsoft.
 “ThreatAdvice has worked closely with the state of Alabama to implement cybersecurity education and training in that state and understands the needs cybersecurity needs of government organizations and their affiliates,” he said.